LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Conclusion and open problems

 \section{Conclusion and open problems}

-We have introduce the notion of arrangements of double pseudolines as a combinatorial abstraction of families of pairwise disjoint convex bodies of \gpps\ and we have extended to that setting well-known fundamental properties of arrangements of pseudolines.
+We have introduced the notion of arrangements of double pseudolines as a combinatorial abstraction of families of pairwise disjoint convex bodies of projective planes and we have extended to that setting well-known fundamental properties of arrangements of pseudolines.

 Several open questions are raised by our work.
-We mention below three of them.
+We mention five of them below.

-The cell poset of a simple arrangement of pseudolines presented by its chirotope is computable in optimal quadratic time and linear working space (cf.~\cite{eg-tsa-89}).
+The cell poset of a simple arrangement of pseudolines presented by its chirotope is computable in optimal quadratic time and linear working space; cf.~\cite{eg-tsa-89}.
 Can we achieve similar bounds for arrangements of double pseudolines presented by their chirotopes?
-Progress in this direction using the notion of pseudotriangulation are reported in our companion paper~\cite{hp-cpvbc-11}.
+Progress in this direction using the notion of pseudotriangulation is reported in our companion paper~\cite{hp-cpvbc-12}.

 There is a closed formula, due to R.~Stanley, counting the number $r_n$ of wiring representations of simple M{\"o}bius arrangements of $n$ pseudolines, namely